-The eyebrow artist uses a solution to keep the hairs in place and it typically lasts six to eight weeks on average.
+The eyebrow artist uses a solution to keep the hairs in place and it typically lasts four to eight weeks on average.

 Is Brow Lamination Safe During Pregnancy?

-It is not recommended to get a brow lamination treatment if you are pregnant.
+It is not recommended to get a brow lamination while pregnant.
 Brow lamination uses a perm solution that contains harsh chemicals which could cause greater sensitivity.

 This is due to the fact that these services are fairly new.
-So eyebrow artists are required to be safe and not risk any complications if something were to happen.
+Eyebrow artists are, therefore, required to put the client’s health first and not risk any complications.

-The perm solution they use in brow lamination is a very harsh chemical, as it messes with your pH levels.
+The perm solution they use in brow lamination is a very harsh chemical, as it interferes with your pH levels.

 There is also a greater chance of getting inconsistent results.

-Be sure to disclose this information in your consultation before getting them done, as your eyebrow artist will likely want to perform a patch test beforehand.
+Be sure to disclose in your consultation if you are pregnant so that your eyebrow artist can make an informed decision.
+If they are willing to go ahead, they will likely want to perform a patch test beforehand.

 Can you get brow lamination while breastfeeding?